YatFungLoo/learning-WebGL/README.md

 const controls = new OrbitControls(camera, canvas);
 ```

-> DOM (Document Object Model) element is an object representating a specific
+> DOM (Document Object Model) element is an object representing a specific
 > HTML or XML tag within a web structure.

 Additional control can be added to camera control, remember to update it with
 `.update()` to see the effect.

-Some additional controls, for example damping will stop occuring when camera is
+Some additional controls, for example damping will stop occurring when camera is
 not being updated by mouse.
 Putting `.update()` inside `requestAnimationFrame()`
 will let the animation continue to update.